-Frank Holloway, now a gassed and partly recovered veteran of the WWI Battle of Amiens, believed the way to avoid an early death—the clenched heart of his father Francis and his father’s father Edwin—was to periodically cross the border near El Paso and breathe in the fragrance of Mexico’s mountains.
+A novel in progress: Frank Holloway, now a gassed and partly recovered veteran of the WWI Battle of Amiens, believed the way to avoid an early death—the clenched heart of his father Francis and his father’s father Edwin—was to periodically cross the border near El Paso and breathe in the fragrance of Mexico’s mountains.
 Rosa Marta told him he was a fool to risk their life together but that she loved him anyway.
 He had come down out of the mountains several days’ ride west of Chihuahua City.
 Somewhere not far from Galeana, along the Santa María River.
 The kind of softly flowing and peaceful water he loved and where he began the night marveling at the stars, before they disappeared in the glare of an overly bright, rising moon.

-The next morning, at home in the world, he swung up onto his mare as he had a hundred times and, seized by cramp on his whole left side, continued rolling, entered what we would call midair and crashed to the ground on the other side of the horse.
+The next morning, at home in the world, he swung up onto his mare as he had a hundred times and, seized by a stroke on his left side, continued rolling, entered what we would call midair and crashed to the ground on the other side of the horse.
 The mare, who was used to starting forward at the same time she being mounted, stopped and looked around at him.

 At first, he could not move.
 His right foot was caught in his right stirrup, which was twisted backward, trapping the front of his foot against the mare’s belly.
 He crabbed forward on his elbows to relieve the tension between his leg and the stirrup.
 The mare blew out, her head turned toward him still.
 Then she began eating from a patch of dry grass somehow missed by passing goats.
 She turned this way and that to increase her grazing selection.
 But did not step forward.